lamps-lab/oadsclassifier/README.md

 # oadsclassifier

-A language model based classifier to extract and classify URLs in scientific papers into two categories: URLs linking to open access datasets/software (OADS) or software and other URLs.
+A language model based classifier to extract and classify URLs in scientific papers into two categories: URLs linking to open access datasets/software (OADS) or Non-OADS URLs.
 The repository contains both training dataset, test dataset and the model.

 Scripts and sav file
 ---------------